MagedSaeed/dont-search-again/python.md

 my_list = [1,1,2]
 my_unique_list = list(dict.fromkeys(my_list))
 ```
 A drawback of this solution is that your list items should be hashable.
 Otherwise, this would not work.
-If your list contains list as an item, a trick might be to convert them to tuples as tuples are hashable objects.
+If the items of your list are also lists, i.e. your list is a list of lists, a trick might be to convert the lists to tuples then convert back to lists for consistency.
+This is because tuples are hashable objects.
 Something like this shuold work:

 ```python
 my_list = [[1],[2],[3],[3]]